alba1735/tRNAgraph/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 tRNAgraph is a tool for analyzing tRNA-seq data generated from tRAX.
 It can be used to create an [AnnData](https://anndata.readthedocs.io/en/latest/index.html) object from a tRAX coverage file or to analyze an existing database object and generate expanded visualizations.
-The database object can also be used to perform further analysis beyond the scope of what tRAX can do. tRNAgraph is still in development and is not yet ready for general use.
-The documentation is also a work in progress and is not yet complete.
-Features and documentation will be added as they are developed, and some features may be added or removed as development continues.
+The database object can also be used to perform further analysis beyond the scope of what tRAX can do.

 ## About